-The Jaspers made conference history in their title run by rallying through the elimination bracket of the MAAC Tournament.
+The Jaspers then made conference history in their title run by rallying through the elimination bracket of the MAAC Tournament.
 Duffy's club became the first team to win four games in three days to earn the league's automatic berth to the NCAA Tournament.

-Duffy came to Riverdale after seven seasons as an assistant coach at Seton Hall, where he helped the Pirates win the Big East championship and advance to the NCAA Tournament in 2011.
+Duffy came to Riverdale after seven seasons as an assistant coach at Seton Hall, where he helped the Pirates win the Big East Championship and advance to the NCAA Tournament in 2011.

-Duffy began his coaching career as an assistant at his alma mater in 2001.
+The Garden State native began his coaching career as an assistant at his alma mater in 2001.
 That season, Seton Hall won its first Big East championship since 1987.
 In 2003, he was promoted to full-time assistant coach.
 Duffy worked primarily with the Pirates' hitters and outfielders while also assisting with recruiting, scouting and team travel.
 Nine of Duffy's players eventually moved on to professional baseball careers.

-|Alma Mater:||Seton Hall|
+|Alma Mater:||Seton Hall, 2001|